MBXN Blockchain Networks

 UpBots chose to expand MBXN from it's initial starting place as an Ethereum ERC-20 based token to be more compatible with other Blockchains to help reduce gas costs and provide far more flexibility and better value for MBXN investors.

-You can always join our public Discord and Telegram channels and ask for help if you have any questions on these topics or need further help.
+You can always join our public and channels and ask for help if you have any questions on these topics or need further help.